dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 -----
 ### Current Implementation (OLD)

 Single-purpose IPC protocol used exclusively for EventPipe functionality.
-"Packets" in the current implementation are simply the `netperf` payloads and command/control is handled via `uint32` enum values sent one way with hard coded responses expected.
+"Packets" in the current implementation are simply the `nettrace` payloads and command/control is handled via `uint32` enum values sent one way with hard coded responses expected.

 ```c++
 enum class DiagnosticMessageType : uint32_t